ssanj/boon/README.md

 import syntax._
 ```

-All Boon **Suites** extend the `SuiteLike` class and supply it with a suite name.
+All Boon **Suites** must be `object`s and extend the `SuiteLike` class and supply it with a suite name.
 In the above example the suite name is "FirstSuite".
 You can call your **Suite** whatever you like.

 Tests are defined through the `test` function and require a name, which in the above example is "String Methods" and one or more **Assertions**.